mhahnFr/LeakSanitizer/README.md

 ## Behind the scenes or: How does it work?
 In order to track the memory allocations this sanitizer replaces the common allocation management functions such as `malloc`, `calloc`, `realloc` and `free`.
-Every allocation and de-allocation is registered and a backtrace is stored for it.
+Every allocation and deallocation is registered and a stacktrace is created for it.
-Its own allocations are not tracked.
+The allocations created by the LeakSanitizer are ignored.

-The signal handlers and the wrapper functions are installed once the sanitizer has been loaded by the dynamic loader.
+The signal handlers and the wrapper functions are installed once the sanitizer has been loaded by the dynamic linker.

 When the exit handler registered using `atexit` is invoked the allocated memory is examined and the detected memory leaks are printed.
-The backtraces are translated using the [CallstackLibrary][6].
+The stacktraces are managed using the [CallstackLibrary][6].

 ## Final notes
-If you experience any problems with the LeakSanitizer or if you have ideas to further improve it don't hesitate to [open an issue][7] or to [open a pull request][8].
+If you experience any problems with the LeakSanitizer or if you have ideas to further improve it do not hesitate to [open an issue][7] or to [open a pull request][8].

 This project is licensed under the terms of the GNU GPL in version 3 or later.